 Even though this show exposes the contents of foreign television shows, the language is translated and shown in Japanese, with no English.

-The program can be a little tough to follow at times.
-Still, the rest is simple to follow, thanks to visual aids and Japanese subtitles on the critical content.
+The program can be a little tricky to follow at times.
+Still, the rest is simple, thanks to visual aids and Japanese subtitles on the critical content.

 10. Good Morning Call (グッドモーニング・コール) — 2016

-Good Morning Call is a cute rom-com is a typical high school drama.
+Good Morning Call is a cute rom-com that is a typical high school drama.

 It tells the story of Nao, a high school senior who finally gets to rent her ideal apartment, but she’s in for a surprise.

-She is shocked that she must share the flat with Hisashi, her famous and attractive classmate no less.
+She is shocked that she must share the flat with Hisashi, her famous and attractive classmate.
 They discover they’ve been duped and have rented the flat, but they agree to share the rent and live together.

 But, of course, they must also keep this a secret from everyone around them.

-This drama is perfect for starters.
-It entails introductory and teenage talks that would be required to sail through the Japanese culture.
+This drama is perfect for beginners.
+It entails introductory and teenage talks that are required to navigate Japanese culture.

 11. Switched (宇宙を駆けるよだか) — 2018